Mara Wilson Pens Heartfelt Letter Asking The Public To Stop Sexualizing Young Women Like Millie Bobby Brown

 Former child star Mara Wilson recently wrote an emotional essay asking both the public and Hollywood to stop sexualizing young women so much.
-Many people will remember Wilson for her roles in ’90s films like Matilda and Mrs. Doubtfire but since then, Mara has taken a little step back from the spotlight, until now.
+Many people will remember Wilson for her roles in ’90s films like Matilda and Mrs. Doubtfire, but since then, Mara has taken a little step back from the spotlight, until now.

 The 30-year-old chose a public platform to pen a very open and honest essay about growing up in Hollywood and how she was sexualized at a very early age.
-In the beginning of her letter on Elle, Wilson explains that she began her acting career when she was only five-years-old.
-She opens up about getting everything from letters from grown men, asking her to put her lip print on an envelope and send it back to them to being featured on adult websites as early as middle school.
+In the beginning of her letter on Elle, Wilson explains that she began her acting career when she was only 5-years-old.
+She opened up about getting everything from letters from grown men, asking her to put her lip print on an envelope and send it back to them, to being featured on adult websites as early as middle school.

 “I had been featured on foot fetish websites, photoshopped into child porn, and received all kinds of letters and messages online from grown men.”

 Wilson goes on to say that grown men holding her pictures at movie premieres made her incredibly uncomfortable, confessing that she would wish that the men would sell her picture to someone else instead of keeping it for themselves.
-When she hit puberty, Wilson writes that the public immediately felt that it was okay to discuss her body in all the wrong ways.
+When she hit puberty, Wilson wrote that the public immediately felt that it was okay to discuss her body in all the wrong ways.

 “Because I was a child actor, my body was public domain.”